sdiehl/wiwinwlh/tutorial.md

 This code and text are dedicated to the public domain.
 You can copy, modify, distribute and perform the work, even for commercial purposes, all without asking permission.

+You may copy and paste any code here verbatim into your codebase, wiki, blog, or Haskell musical production as you see fit.

+The Markdown and Haskell source is [available on Github](https://github.com/sdiehl/wiwinwlh/tree/master/src).
+Pull requests are always accepted for changes and additional content.
+This is a living document

 **Changelog**